SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/optimization/optimization-article.md

 ## Restrict the number of players loaded with content

 An empty ``Player`` instance is lightweight, but once loaded with content, it interacts with media service daemons to handle playback.
-The more ``Player`` instances your application loads simultaneously, the more CPU, memory, and potentially network resources are therefore consumed.
+The more player instances your application loads simultaneously, the more CPU, memory, and potentially network resources are therefore consumed.

 To minimize resource usage, aim to keep the number of ``Player`` instances loaded with content as low as possible.
 Consider these strategies:

 - **Implement a Player Pool:** Instead of creating a new player instance for every need, maintain a pool of reusable players.
 Borrow a player from the pool when needed and return it when done.
 - **Clear Unused Players:** Use ``Player/removeAllItems()`` to empty a player's item queue without destroying the player instance.
-To reload previously played content, use ``PlayerItemConfiguration/position`` to resume playback from where it was last interrupted.
+When reloading previously played content, use ``PlayerItemConfiguration/position`` to resume playback from where it was last interrupted.
 - **Leverage Thumbnails:** Display thumbnails representing the first frame or video content to create the illusion of instant playback without loading the actual video.
 This approach is especially effective in scrollable lists with autoplay functionality.
 - **Limit Buffering:** Control the player's buffering behavior by setting ``PlayerItemConfiguration/preferredForwardBufferDuration`` in a ``PlayerItem`` configuration.
 While the default buffering can be quite aggressive, reducing the buffer duration lowers memory usage but increases the likelihood of playback stalling and re-buffering.
 Use this setting judiciously to balance resource usage and playback stability.